10-foot user interface

-In the past, these types of human interaction design (HID) interfaces are driven by remote controllers primarily using infrared (IR) codes signals, which are increasingly replaced by other two-way radio-frequency protocol standards such as Bluetooth, while maintaining the use of IR for certain wake-up situations.
+In the past, these types of human interaction design (HID) interfaces were driven by remote controllers primarily using infrared (IR) codes signals, which are increasingly replaced by other two-way radio-frequency protocol standards such as Bluetooth while maintaining the use of IR for certain wake-up situations.
 The voice interfaces are also now purposed to provide a near-field experience in addition to the far-field experience of the likes of smart speakers.
-One of the requirements of voice-input 10-foot user interface usually require a device like smart speaker, over-the-top (OTT) TV box or smart television with Internet connectivity supported by an advanced software operating system.
+One of the requirements of voice-input 10-foot user interface is usually a device like smart speaker, over-the-top (OTT) TV box or smart television with Internet connectivity supported by an advanced operating system.

 Design

-The term "10-foot" or "3-meter" is used to differentiate this user interface style from those used on desktop computers, which typically assume the user's eyes are only about two feet (24 inches, 60 cm) from the display.
+The term "10-foot" or "3-meter" is used to differentiate this user interface style from those used on desktop computers, which typically assume the user's eyes are only about two feet (60 cm) from the display.
 This difference in distance from the display has a huge impact on the interface design, requiring the use of extra large fonts on a television and allowing relatively few items to be shown on a television at once.
+The name "10-foot user interface" is criticised for indicating a distance that is more symbolic than objective.
+In fact, a 1920×1080 pixel resolution UI has a physical size that varies with the size of the TV set.
+This is why, in television, distance is expressed in picture heights (H) and not in metres (or feet).
+Furthermore, this 10-foot distance does not correspond to the optimal viewing distance or the Lechner distance (3.2 H for 1080 HD resolution and 1.6 H for 4K UHD resolution).
+Nor does it represent the actual distance at which televisions are used.
+The actual distance is greater than 10 ft in half of all households, but above all it varies greatly between households.
+This is why, when designing an interface for the TV set, it is important to position oneself at various distances to see what different parts of the population will actually see.